label-sleuth/label-sleuth.org/docs/docs/dev/api.md

 Upload a csv file and add its contents as user labels in the selected workspace.
 The input file may contain labels for more than one category.

 The uploaded csv file must adhere to the following format: It must include ‘text’, ‘category_name’ and ‘label’ columns, and may optionally include a `document_id` column.
-If document IDs are provided AND `app.config["CONFIGURATION"].apply_labels_to_duplicate_texts` is False, these labels will be assigned only to elements in the specified documents.
+If document IDs are provided AND `app.config["CONFIGURATION"].apply_labels_to_duplicate_texts` is `False`, these labels will be assigned only to elements in the specified documents.
 Otherwise, labels are assigned to all elements matching the given texts.

 ---